jonwright77/DaysToGo/02_IMPROVEMENTS_PLAN.md

 This phase implemented battery-efficient background location tracking to build a history of user movements over time, displaying location data on interactive maps for reflection dates.

 1. **Significant Location Tracking System**
-   - **Status**: ✅ Completed
+   - **Status**: ✅ Completed (Enhanced in Post-Phase 14 with more frequent tracking)
-   - **Summary**: Implemented background location tracking using CoreLocation's significant location changes API (battery-efficient, ~500m threshold) to build a comprehensive movement history over time.
+   - **Summary**: Implemented background location tracking using CoreLocation to build a comprehensive movement history over time.
 Location data for reflection dates is displayed on interactive maps in the reminder detail view, providing users with a visual representation of where they were on corresponding past dates.
+Originally used significant location changes (~500m), later enhanced to continuous tracking (20m) with daily first location recording.
    - **LocationPoint Model** (`DaysToGoKit/LocationPoint.swift`):
      - Stores latitude, longitude, timestamp, and horizontalAccuracy
      - Converts from CLLocation objects